voschezang/coding-handbook/intelligence/knowledge.md

 > L'art pour l'art.

 Art differs from engineering in its purpose.
 It's about creation itself.
 It's about aesthetic and uniqueness, rather than mass-production.
 It can be completely [decoupled](https://en.wikipedia.org/wiki/Art_for_art%27s_sake) form any utility.

+❤️ **Humanities**

+Explore the human condition: experience and beliefs.
+Language, culture and society.